Jacob-Jan Esmeijer

-Jacob-Jan Esmeijer also simply known as JJ Esmeijer (born May 28, 1972 in Rotterdam, South Holland) is a former Dutch cricketer.
+Jacob-Jan Esmeijer also simply known as JJ Esmeijer (born May 28, 1972 in Rotterdam, South Holland) is a Dutch former cricketer.
 He is a right-handed batsman and a slow left-arm bowler.
 Esmeijer has played for Somerset's second XI.

 International career

-He was Dutch's top spin-bowler at the 2003 Cricket World Cup.
+He was the Netherlands' top spin-bowler at the 2003 Cricket World Cup.
 Although he bowled with good control and an excellent (for an Associate-level spinner) economy rate of 5 runs per over, he was unlucky not to capture a wicket in any of the 4 matches he played in that tournament.